Seven-year-old Fallon breathed a sigh of frustration.

 “You have to kind of look at the big picture when you look at what are the options available to families,” Elcesser said.

 The School for Community Learning is in many ways very different from the religious schools that have benefitted most often from vouchers, prioritizing project-based learning rather than prayer.
-But there are characteristics that make it similar: It was built on around shared values, from a commitment to social and environmental justice to dedication to the community.
+But there are characteristics that make it similar: It was built around shared values, from a commitment to social and environmental justice to dedication to the community.

 It’s been sustained because, like a lot of religious schools, parents and staff are willing to make sacrifices to support those values, Hughes said.